Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- Brown has collected 519 yards on 39 catches with four touchdowns this season, averaging 34.6 yards per game on 57 targets.
+- Brown has put up 39 catches for 519 yards and four touchdowns this year.
+He has been targeted 57 times and averages 34.6 receiving yards.

-- Brown has been the target of 8.9% (57 total) of his team's 642 passing attempts this season.

-- Brown (three red zone targets) has been the recipient of 2.7% of his team's 110 red zone pass attempts.
+- Brown has seen the ball thrown his way three times in the red zone this season, 2.7% of his team's 110 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Jets.